gathering photos: a life in 8 pictures

 A girl with her mother visiting a beautiful garden 1970s

 • Childhood or teen years.
-Celebrate the mischief and joy of your loved one’s younger days.
+The mischief and joy.
 Everyone can relate!

-• Family pet - An easy cue for people to share their own stories.
+• Family pet - An easy cue for warm memories.

 Ensuring High-Quality Prints